deanishe/alfred-workflow/_sources/supported-versions.txt

 own the `Powerpack`_ to use Alfred's workflow feature.

-All Script Filter features provided by Alfred 2 as of v2.8.3 and by Alfred 3 as of v3.2 are supported in the latest version of Alfred-Workflow.
+All Script Filter features provided by Alfred 2 as of v2.8.3 and by Alfred 3 as of v3.3 are supported in the latest version of Alfred-Workflow.

-The :class:`~workflow.workflow.Workflow` class is compatible with both Alfred 2 and Alfred 3.
-The :class:`~workflow.workflow3.Workflow3` class is only compatible with Alfred 3.
+The :class:`~workflow.Workflow` class is compatible with both Alfred 2 and Alfred 3.
+The :class:`~workflow.Workflow3` class is only compatible with Alfred 3.

-:class:`~workflow.workflow3.Workflow3` uses Alfred 3's JSON feedback
+:class:`~workflow.Workflow3` uses Alfred 3's JSON feedback
 format.
-It supports :ref:`workflow variables <workflow-variables>` and more advanced modifiers than :class:`~workflow.workflow.Workflow`/Alfred 2.
+It supports :ref:`workflow variables <workflow-variables>` and more advanced modifiers than :class:`~workflow.Workflow`/Alfred 2.

 macOS versions